juberiya1ajaz/theatermuse/README.md

 ## ☁️ Best Use of Appwrite

-We are using Appwrite for building our backend.
-We are using **Appwrite's Database** to store the data of the users script.
-We are also using **Appwrite's Storage** to store the products information.
-We are using **Appwrite's Functions** customize your Appwrite server functionality.
-We are using **Appwrite's Authentication** to authenticate the users.
-We are using **Appwrite's Location** feature to know the current location of user and showing them nearest shous.
-Appwrite made it very easy for us to build our backend.
-We learned how robust & fast Appwrite services are as it has a free plan that was great for us student hackers.
+For developing our backend, we are use Appwrite.
+We are storing the information from the user script in **Appwrite's Database**.
+The data about the products is also stored using **Appwrite's Storage**.
+We are customising the Appwrite server's functionality by using **Appwrite's Functions**.
+To authenticate the users, we are use **Appwrite's Authentication**.
+We use the **Appwrite's Position** feature to determine the user's current location and present them the closest houses.
+Our backend was incredibly simple to construct with Appwrite.
+We discovered how strong & quick Appwrite's services are because to the free plan, which was excellent for us student hackers.

 ## 🧠 Challenges we ran into